You’re less than a year away from having your wedding? Then it’s time to choose your wedding photographer! And here comes the tricky question:

 A wedding is very expensive, therefore it is very tempting to prefer amateurs as they are CHEAPER.
 This said, saving money on the short term may turn out to be much more expensive in the long run.
 In other words, hiring an amateur has some cons you may not have thought of.

-If you’re hungry to read more, here are 10 reasons to prefer a pro to a casual shooter:
+If you’re hungry to read more, here are 10 reasons to prefer a professional wedding photographer to a casual shooter:

 1. A pro is consistent